-The only thing that could save UNIX at this late date would be a new $30 shareware version that runs on an unexpanded Commodore 64.Don Lancaster, The Blatant Opportunist, March-April 1991.
+The only thing that could save UNIX at this late date would be a new $30 shareware version that runs on an unexpanded Commodore 64.Don Lancaster, Stalking the Wild Paradigm, March-April 1991.

 Four months later…